erkamesen/basic-projects/README.md

 # basic-projects
-Simple projects made with Python, JavaScript, HTML, CSS, Bootstrap
+Simple projects with Python, JavaScript, HTML, CSS

 Projects I made with what the knowledge i gained from the courses <br>